Sales Strategy

 • Launching into product features too early

-• Asking generic qualification questions
+• Asking generic qualification questions without follow-up

-• Following a rigid script without listening
+• Following a rigid script without actually listening

-• Failing to uncover emotional drivers
+• Failing to uncover the emotional and business impact of problems

-• Not establishing clear next steps
+• Not establishing clear next steps before hanging up

 • Talking more than the prospect

-The 67% Conversion Discovery Template
+The Complete Discovery Meeting Template

 Pre-Call Research (15 minutes)